NICHD-BSPC/trip-wire-test-data/README.md

 The expected output will be found in **`results/test_R1.fastq.gz`** and **`results/test_R2.fastq.gz`**.

+The results of running this workflow on (currently-unpublished) data can be found in this repo at these paths.

 ## Understanding the Snakefile

 The rules within the Snakefile will do the following: